Uness10/HammingAlgorithm/README.md

 ﻿# HammingAlgorithm

-### Hamming code one of the famous error-transmissions handling algorithms impelemented in Assmebly RISC-V
+### Hamming code one of the famous error-transmissions handling algorithms implemented in Assmebly RISC-V